 2. Can I pause or stop a SIP anytime if needed?

-SIPs are very flexible.
+Yes, SIPs are very flexible.
 You can stop or cancel them at any time through your investment platform or directly on the website of the mutual fund.
-Generally, there is no penalty for halting, but frequent stopping can spoil your long-term plans.
-It is a good idea to resume your SIPs as soon as your financial condition improves.
+Moreover, there are no penalties for halting your SIP plans.

 3. Do I need a financial advisor before starting investments?